cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/LootEquipmentsAlternateRandomAffix/readme.md

 | Special   | Crush: Gain TP            |   5 |
 |           | Night Vision              |  10 |

-In vanilla, 2 augments have 100% (Melee Accuracy Up and Soft Touch), which means you're guaranteed to always get **at least one of them** on the loot.
-That doesn't let much room for the others augments...
+In vanilla, 2 augments have 100% (Melee Accuracy Up and Soft Touch), which means you're guaranteed to always get **at least one of those two** on the loot.
+That doesn't let much space for the others augments...
 Now with the mod, the table loot becomes:

 | Category  | Augment                   | Rate (%)  |